FrancoisSimon/ExTrack-python3/README.md

 This repository contains the necessary scripts to run the method ExTrack.
 ExTrack is a method to detemine Kinetics of tracks able to transition between different motion states.
 It can assess diffusion coefficients transition rates, localization error as well as annotating the probability for any track to be in each state for every time points.

 ExTrack has been designed and implemented by François Simon.
 The python implementation of ExTrack can profite from GPU parallelization using the cupy library.
 An additionnal version of ExTrack is available on Fiji via Trackmate thanks to Jean-Yves Tinevez.

-The code and
-The code was initially written by Anders Sejr Hansen and translated to Python by Maxime Woringer.
-A [Matlab version](https://gitlab.com/tjian-darzacq-lab/spot-on-matlab) exists and is maintained by Anders Sejr Hansen.

-This repository only includes the commandline analysis pipeline.
-A graphical user interface (GUI) is available for a more user-friendly analysis, but is not included in this repository.
-This repository contains the command-line version, that can be used independently from the GUI.

-Although the functions and methods can be called directly, we provide a walk-through tutorial as a [Jupyter](http://jupyter.org) notebook.
+The fiji version can profite from CPU parallelization better performances.

 # Dependencies

 - numpy
-- scipy
+- itertools
 - lmfit
+- cupy

 Optional: jupyter

-Your package manager may provide precompiled versions of `numpy` and `scipy`.
-In that case, it might be worth using those libraries, because compilation can take a significant amount of time.

 # Installation (from pip)